- British High Commission Pretoria and British Consulate-General Cape Town

 - Part of:

-- Angola, Botswana, Cameroon, Democratic Republic of Congo, Ethiopia Ghana, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles, South Africa, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Lesotho, and Swaziland
+- Angola, Botswana, Cameroon, Democratic Republic of the Congo, Ethiopia Ghana, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles, South Africa, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Lesotho, and Swaziland

 - 19 May 2017